runziggurat/zcash/README.md

 and optionally:

 - `stop_command`: the command used to stop the node.
 This may be useful when running e.g. a dockerised instance of the node.
+- `local_ip`: the local ip/dns name of the node.
+- `peer_ip`: the ip/dns name the node can reach the peers through.

 When starting the node, this information and the configuration provided in the tests will be written to a configuration file compatible with and read by the node under test.